JohnManalac/midd-foodie/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Annoyed at clicking a bajillion buttons just to look at the menu?
-Frustrated at the discrepancy between food items and the actual items being served?
-MiddFoodie is here to save you!
-An interactive menu for students to easily view, verify, and rate items.
-Students are also able to add tags, allergies, and even add their own menu items in a separate unofficial menu.

 Tired of clicking a bajillion buttons just to look at the menu?
 Fed up with lies?
 Then say hello to MiddFoodie- a user-friendly and interactive menu designed for students to effortlessly browse, verify, and rate menu items.
 Beyond that, students can include tags, allergies, and contribute their own menu additions within a dedicated unofficial menu section.